openstack-archive/fuel-docs/userdocs/fuel-user-guide/manage-environment/role-operations.rst

 Role object
 ------------

-Beginning with Fuel 6.1,
-you can create, update or delete roles using Nailgun
+You can create, update or delete roles using Nailgun
 REST API and Fuel Client.